List of The Sopranos characters: Mikey Palmice

-Michael "Mikey Grab Bag" Palmice is played by Al Sapienza.
+Michael "Mikey" Palmice is played by Al Sapienza.
 Mikey starts out as a soldier in Corrado "Junior" Soprano's crew as his driver and bodyguard.
 After Jackie Aprile Sr. dies, Junior becomes boss.
 He is a very loyal, obsequious minion to Junior.
 In Tony's brief and bloody war with Junior's crew, following Junior's attempt on Tony's life, Paulie Gualtieri is assigned the hit on Mikey, along with Christopher Moltisanti.
 Chris' friend Brendan Filone had previously been killed by Mikey while in his bathtub on orders from Junior in retribution for Brendan stealing his merchandise.
 Tony decides to confront his uncle and Mikey by beating Mikey to the ground and stapling his jacket to his torso.
 He then goes to have a sit-down with Junior.
 Later, in retaliation for the attempted hit on Tony, Mikey is killed in the woods after Chris and Paulie chase him down while he is jogging.

-In the episode "From Where to Eternity," when Chris becomes clinically dead for a few minutes after his heart stops while in his comatose state, he has a morphine-induced dream in which he visits Hell and sees his deceased father "Dickie" Moltisanti along with his deceased friend Brendan Filone and Mikey Palmice.
+In the episode "From Where to Eternity", when Chris becomes clinically dead for a few minutes after his heart stops while in his comatose state, he has a morphine-induced dream in which he visits Hell and sees his deceased father "Dickie" Moltisanti along with his deceased friend Brendan Filone and Mikey Palmice.
 Chris informs Tony and Paulie that Mikey had a message for them: "Three o'clock".

 Paulie subsequently begins to have nightmares of being dragged to Hell and, at the recommendation of his mistress, he goes to see a medium in Nyack, New York.
 Much to Paulie's chagrin, the authenticity of the medium is confirmed when he apparently begins communicating with people that Paulie has killed, with Mikey apparently giving details of his murder.
 Paulie remains unsettled and paranoid, as he feels he is being haunted by Palmice and others he had murdered throughout his criminal life.